adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 We query Mongo for the last scraped object and store it's url.
 Here we are sorting the posts on the `published_at` descendingly, we made sure that this is consistent with Techcrunch's sorting, or else our algorithm would not work properly.
 - In the parsing loop, we break and stop the scraping as soon as we reach a post with this url.

-You can now perform a few tests, drop a few of the last items from mongo and re-scrape, you'll see that it only scrapes a few items and stops !
+You can now perform a few tests, drop some of the last items from MongoDB and re-scrape, you'll see that it only scrapes a few items and stops !

 # Conclusion